-PAYMENT CHANNEL PAYMENT METHOD PAYMENT PROCESSING TIME SERVICE FEE MINIMUM TRANSACTION AMOUNT MAXIMUM TRANSACTION AMOUNT ADDITIONAL INFORMATION Pay On Line Credit, ATM Debit, Checking Account 2 Business Days \$3.75 \$5.00 \$1,200.00 Pay by Phone Credit, ATM Debit, Checking Account 2 Business Days \$3,75 \$5.00 \$1,200.00 Your service may be discontinued if payment is not received by the date indicated on your disconnectior notice.
-Payments may take up to 2 business days to post to Pay In Person at Liberty Utilities Credit, ATM Debit, Check, Money Order, Cash (no service fee for cash) 2 Business Days (Cash - Same Day) \$3.75 \$5.00 \$1,200.00 your account.
-If you are making a payment within less than 2 days of this date please contact our Customer Care department and provide your confirmation number.
+PAYMENT CHANNEL PAYMENT METHOD PAYMENT PROCESSING TIME SERVICE FEE MINIMUM TRANSACTION AMOUNT MAXIMUM TRANSACTION AMOUNT ADDITIONAL INFORMATION Pay On Line Credit, ATM Debit, Checking Account 2 Business Days \$3.75 \$5.00 \$1,200.00 Pay by Phone Credit, ATM Debit, Checking Account 2 Business Days \$3,75 \$5.00 \$1,200.00 Your service may be discontinued if payment is not received by the date indicated on your disconnectio notice.
+Payments may take up to 2 business days to post tryour account.
+If you are making a payment within le than 2 days of this date please contact our Custome Care department and provide your confirmation number.
 Best efforts will be made to cancel the disconnection order.
-Pay at an Authorized Payment Center Cash 2 Business Days Pay by Mail Check, Money Order 7-10 Business Days Please return the lower portion of your statement, along with a check or money order in the envelope provided with your bill.
+Pay In Person at Liberty Utilities Credit, ATM Debit, Check, Money Order, Cash (no service fee for cash) 2 Business Days (Cash - Same Day) \$3.75 \$5.00 \$1,200.00 Pay at an Authorized Payment Center Cash 2 Business Days Pay by Mail Check, Money Order 7-10 Business Days Please return the lower portion of your statement, along with a check or money order in the envelope provided with your bill.
 The remittance address must show through the envelope window.
-If you do not have a return envelope, please mail your payment to: Liberty Utilities New Hampshire, 75 Remittance Drive, Suite 1032, Chicago, IL, 60675-1032
+If you do not have a return envelope, please mail your payment to: Liberty Utilities New Hampshire, 75 Remittance Drive, Suite 1032.
+Chicago.
+IL.
+60675-1032

-Service Fee is an administration fee that is collected by the payment service provider.
+^{}Service Fee is an administration fee that is collected by the payment service provider.
 Liberty Utilities does not profit from this fee